-Former WBC Light-Middleweight Champion Sergio Mora is confident that adding a win over the four-time world champion “Sugar” Shane Mosley on Saturday can catapult him amongst the worlds pound for pound best.
+Former WBC Light-Middleweight Champion Sergio Mora is confident that adding a win over the four-time world champion “Sugar” Shane Mosley on Saturday can catapult him amongst the world’s pound-for-pound best.

-29 year-old Mora came to the public’s attention in 2005 by winning NBC’s boxing tournament “The Contender.”
+Mora, 29, came to the public’s attention in 2005 by winning NBC’s boxing tournament “The Contender.”

-Mosley has had mixed fortunes himself lately, losing two of his last five fights, the latest one against Floyd Mayweather in May.
+Mosley has had mixed fortunes lately, losing two of his last five fights.
+The latest one was against Floyd Mayweather in May.

-At 39, many people are doubting that “Sugar” can get back to his glory days of the early to mid 2000’s.
+At 39, many people doubt that “Sugar” can return to his glory days of the early to mid-2000s.